 When you borrow money, you agree to pay back the principal amount, plus interest, over a set period.
 The interest rate determines how much you will pay in interest – and it can be fixed or variable.

 A fixed interest rate remains the same throughout the loan term, while a variable interest rate can change based on market conditions.
 The interest rate you will get on a loan also depends on many factors.

 How do interest rates impact your finances?

 Interest rates can have a significant impact on your finances.
 For example, when interest rates are low, it’s generally easier and cheaper to borrow money.
-This can be beneficial for homebuyers who can secure lower mortgage rates.
-And for businesses, which can access cheaper financing to grow and expand.

 On the other hand, when interest rates are high, borrowing generally becomes more expensive, and it can be more challenging to get credit.
 When interest rates are increased too quickly, it can even lead to a slowdown in economic growth - or even recession.

 Interest rates can change over time, depending on the state of the economy, inflation, and other factors.
 It can be a good idea to monitor the interest rates if you plan to borrow or invest in Denmark.

 The current-account rate is the interest rate that banks receive for deposits in their accounts at Denmark’s National Bank.
 The rate is set by Denmark’s National Bank and is used to influence the overall level of interest rates in the economy.